Clinton Engineer Works: Personnel

-The citizens of Oak Ridge were not allowed to have any form of local government, but the state of Tennessee, concerned over the potential loss of tax revenue, did not cede sovereignty over the land.
-The residents of Oak Ridge therefore did not live on a federal reservation, and were entitled to vote in state and county elections.
-Notice of the Clinton City elections was withheld by local authorities until a week after the deadline to pay the poll tax.
+The citizens of Oak Ridge were not allowed to have any form of local government, but the state of Tennessee—concerned over the potential loss of tax revenue—did not cede sovereignty over the land.
+The residents of Oak Ridge therefore did not live on a federal reservation and were entitled to vote in state and county elections.
+Notice of the Clinton city elections was withheld by local authorities until a week after the deadline to pay the poll tax.
 On the day of a 1945 referendum on whether Anderson should remain a dry county, the Edgemoor Bridge was suddenly closed for repairs, and the "dry" vote carried.
 A subsequent vote in 1947 reversed this result, with 4,653 "dry" votes compared to 5,888 "wet"; 5,369 of the "wet" votes came from Oak Ridge.

 This was but one point of difference between Oak Ridge residents and the rest of Anderson County.
 While most Oak Ridge residents had high school diplomas, and many had college degrees, the average education level of adults in Anderson County was only 6.8 years.
-Oak Ridge residents demanded, and Groves insisted on, schools with fine teachers and first-rate facilities.
+Oak Ridge residents demanded—and Groves insisted on—schools with fine teachers and first-rate facilities.
 To achieve this, the Manhattan District paid teachers nearly twice as much as Anderson County.
 The consequent drain of qualified teachers from surrounding areas aroused considerable resentment.

 The Manhattan District accepted that wages and salaries had to be high enough to allow contractors to hire and retain good workers.
 It generally allowed wages and salaries to be paid by contractors as they saw fit, subject to limits imposed by wartime national wage and price controls intended to limit inflation.
 Salaries above $9,000 had to be approved by Patterson and Groves.
+Civilian workers paid $2.50 per month (single) or $5.00 per month (family) for medical insurance.

 The War Production Board was asked to keep stores in Oak Ridge well-stocked in order to reduce absenteeism among the workers.
 When shortages occurred, the relatively well-paid Oak Ridge residents bought up scarce goods in surrounding areas.
 In both cases, they attracted the ire of their residents.
 Personnel employed by the Manhattan District were not exempted from being drafted under the Selective Service System.
 Efforts were made to employ draft-exempt personnel, and deferments were requested only for critical personnel, mainly young scientists and technicians.